TheLocust3/full-stack-vm/README.md

-# Simple-Virtual-Machine
+# Full Stack VM

-A virtual machine that emulates a simple made up processor.
-Designed to have an incredibly limited instruction set and interface to make it easy to design simple langauges and operating systems on top of it.
+A virtual machine base (`/emu`) that emulates a processor with a purposely limited instruction set.
+Currently working on an assembler to convert basic assembly for the machine to binary.

+I plan to build more complex languages on top of the vm in the future.